voicerepublic/voicerepublic_dev/README.md

 TODO
 ----

+ * "noreply@kluuu.com" is a bad idea.
+ * get rid of config/environments/staging.rb staging is not an environment (to have a different log level on staging put this info into settings)
  * app/views/layouts/application loads stylesheets based on controller this undermines the asset pipeline, get rid of it
  * fix authentication/authorization participation